Government of Canada Invests in Habitat for Humanity Canada to support new and repair existing affordable housing

 Government of Canada Invests in Habitat for Humanity Canada to support new and repair existing affordable housing Français

-PETERBOROUGH, ON, Aug.
-13, 2019 /CNW/ - Every Canadian deserves a safe and affordable place to call home.
+SCARBOROUGH, ON, Aug.
+15, 2019 /CNW/ - Every Canadian deserves a safe and affordable place to call home.
 That is why, in May 2018, the Government launched the National Housing Co-Investment Fund (NHCF), the largest program of its kind in Canadian history.

-Today the Honourable Maryam Monsef, Minister of International Development and Minister for Women and Gender Equality, on behalf of the Honourable Jean-Yves Duclos, Minister of Families, Children and Social Development and Minister responsible for Canada Mortgage and Housing Corporation (CMHC), announced a $32.4 million financial commitment over three years (2019-2021) from the federal government to Habitat for Humanity Canada and its affiliate organizations across Canada.
+Today Adam Vaughan, Parliamentary Secretary to the Minister of Families, Children and Social Development and Member of Parliament for Spadina—Fort York, on behalf of the Honourable Jean-Yves Duclos, Minister of Families, Children and Social Development and Minister responsible for Canada Mortgage and Housing Corporation (CMHC), announced a $32.4 million financial commitment from the federal government to Habitat for Humanity Canada and its affiliate organizations across Canada.

 With this commitment by the NHCF, a pillar initiative of the National Housing Strategy (NHS), and the work of Habitat for Humanity and its affiliate organizations, approximately 405 new homes will be created and approximately 105 units will be repaired and renewed supporting lower income families in communities in every province and territory across Canada.
 These homes will meet NHCF accessibility and energy efficiency targets and will serve a range of vulnerable populations including single mothers, Indigenous peoples, people with disabilities and seniors.